 Origin of guisarme

-First recorded in 1200–50; Middle English, from Old French g(u)isarme, gisarne, probably of Germanic orig.; compare Old High German getīsarn, literally, weeding iron, equivalent to get(an) to weed (German jäten ) + īsarn iron
+First recorded in 1200–50; Middle English, from Old French g(u)isarme, gisarne, possibly of Germanic origin; compare Old High German getīsarn, literally, “weeding iron,” equivalent to get(an) “to weed” (German jäten ) + īsarn “iron”; see iron

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2021

 He could no longer swing the trusty little axe which had done good service before; but there was the deadly guisarme at his side.In the Wars of the Roses|Evelyn Everett-Green